tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### Implement

-When you're happy with your design system, go to `utopia.fyi` and copy the CSS output into your project.
+-   Get the CSS custom properties out of your system and into your config.
+Go to the Utopia website, plug in the values You used with the Figma plugin (they're on the first generated frame) and copy the CSS output into your project.

-I put mine into a `base.css` file and then referenced the variables in `tailwind.config.cjs`.
-A good reason for doing it like that is that I can easily copy and paste utopia's output into `base.css` whenever I iterate (which, I know I will).
+You have some options here.
+Chris Penrod does it one way(xxx resources).
+I go an extra step and put my variables into a `base.css` file which I then reference in `tailwind.config.cjs`.
+My reason for doing it like this is that I can easily copy and paste Utopia's output wholesale into `base.css` whenever I iterate (aka change my mind), which, I know I will.

-This is what it looked like:
+This is what it looks like:

 ```css
 /* 👇 base.css --- some values ommitted for brevity */